Hike the Hill

-Attendees also met with NCUA Chairman Deborah Matz and Elizabeth Ellis, CFPB Deputy Assistant Director for the Office of Financial Institutions and Business Liaison.
-Those discussions focused on the challenges credit unions are facing with conducting operations in today’s stringent regulatory environment, including those related to privacy notification requirements and credit union examinations.
+Attendees also met with NCUA Chairman Deborah Matz, as well as the chief of staff for NCUA Board Member Rick Metsger.
+In addition to risk-based capital standards, those discussions focused on the challenges credit unions are facing with conducting operations in today’s stringent regulatory environment, including credit union examinations.